-9. Conclusion
+12. Conclusion

-9.1 It is considered good practice to review an SEV Licensing Policy every 3 years.
+12.1 It is considered good practice to review an SEV Licensing Policy every 3 years.
 A review of the Policy has been completed and the draft policy consulted upon.
-There are no changes to the consultation draft, which is presented to Licensing Committee for approval.
+There are no changes to the consultation draft, which is presented to the Licensing Committee so that it may recommend its approval by the Executive.

-10. Background Papers
+13. Background Papers